BoredFishRE/groovecoastercontroller/README.md

 # Groove Coaster Controller 2021 (Modified by Anthony Raudino)
 This is a fork of the original project modified with some adjustments as well as acrylic cuts, custom prints as well as controller and LED code built for Arduino.

-Original readme included below for referencing.
+* Original readme included in seperate file for anyone wanting to follow the original Teensy instructions.

 # Groove Coaster Controller